2DMamba: Efficient State Space Model for Image Representation with Applications on Giga-Pixel Whole Slide Image Classification: Experiments

-Effective Receptive Fields (ERF) refers to the region in the input space that contributes to the activation of a certain output unit \cite{luo2016understanding}.
-We conduct analyses of the central pixel’s ERF between Swin-T, the vanilla VMamaba-T and our 2DVMamba-T. As shown in Fig.\ref{fig:erf}, the ERF of Swin-T expresses a local pattern, consistent with its local structure.
-VMamaba-T expresses a more global pattern but it has a clear cross signal resulting from its 4-way 1D scan process.
-Whereas 2DVMamba demonstrates much more global and smooth ERFs without cross-signal showcasing to persevere spatial continuity.
+\textbf{Visualization of Effective Receptive Fields.} Effective Receptive Fields (ERF) refers to the region in the input space that contributes to the activation of a certain output unit \cite{luo2016understanding}.
+We conduct analyses of the central pixel’s ERF between Swin-T, VMamaba-T and 2DVMamba-T. Fig.\ref{fig:erf} shows that the ERF of Swin-T expresses a local pattern, consistent with its local structure.
+VMamaba-T expresses a more global pattern but has a clear cross signal resulting from its 4-way 1D scan process.
+2DVMamba demonstrates much more global and smooth ERFs without cross-signal showcasing to persevere spatial continuity.